The next level of brand evolution

 Longball.
 A golf clothing brand out of Calgary Canada.
 FabricEleven was in charge of creating the new brand feel, photography, catalog design and eCommerce architecture

 Our first task was to establish good typography.
-Typography is a foundation of the brand and we wanted to create a feel of modern meets classic style.
+Typography is a foundation of the brand and we wanted to create a feeling of modern meets classic style.
 This would go hand in hand with Longball’s vision of bringing Lululemon like fashion to the golf industry.

 When picking the colors for Longball we didn’t want to stray away from their main current color.
 This is why teal was the base color that everything revolved around.
 We picked 2 other colors to compliment teal.
 Having dark colors makes teal pop more and adds dimension when used together.

 Then came the big test: putting it all together.
-Longball’s initial catalogue spanned 60 pages and looked like it was built on 3-day deadline with a goal to get as much content in as possible.
+Longball’s initial catalog spanned 60 pages and looked like it was built on 3-day deadline with a goal to get as much content in as possible.